DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 <br>
 <br>

-**At this point the software will stay running, even after logout, until stopped with the "stopEverything.sh" script is run or with the command "forever stopall"**
+**At this point the software will stay running, even after logout, until stopped with the "stopEverything.sh" script is run**

-To stop: run "sh stopEverything.sh"
+To stop: run **"sh stopEverything.sh"**